laurent22/joplin/readme/gsoc2021/pull_request_guidelines.md

 4. **If you are borrowing code, please disclose it**.
 It is fine and sometimes even recommended to borrow code, but we need to know about it to assess your work.
 If we find out that your pull request contains a lot of code copied from elsewhere, we will close the pull request.

 5. **All pull request must have test units**.
 If for some reason it is not possible to add tests, please let us know and explain why.
+In that case, you'll need to tell us **what steps you followed to manually test your changes**.

 6. **No Work In Progress**.
 ONLY completed and working pull requests, and with test units, will be accepted.
 A WIP would fall under rule 3 and be closed immediately.